Home >

-In 1900 architect, John Eisemann was the winning bidder for designing the Ohio building that would be constructed in Buffalo, New York for the 1901 Pan-American Exposition.
+In 1900 architect, John Eisemann was the winning bidder for designing the Ohio Building for the 1901 Pan-American Exposition.
+That particular exposition would be Buffalo, New York for the 1901 Pan-American Exposition.
 Realizing that the state did not have an official flag, Eisemann went about creating a special flag to fly over the Ohio Building.
 It's not clear whether Eisemann intended for it to be Ohio's flag or not.
 What he did want was something unique to fly over his building design.
 He even patented the flag.

 The Ohio state legislature adopted Eisemann's flag in 1902 and has been the official state flag ever since without any modifications.